pillasatish/Cyber-Security-Data-Analysis/reports/README.md

-Here you can store any output reports, such as HTML or LaTeX versions of tables, that you produce.
-Sweave or brew documents should also go in the `reports` directory.
+You can save any output reports you create, such as HTML or LaTeX versions of tables, here.
+Documents that have been produced should also be saved in the reports directory.